Balance8/wdi-dt-57/projects/project_1/README.md

 - Have functions and variables that are named sensibly.
 Remember, functions are typically named as verbs and variables (data) named as nouns.
 - Stick with **KISS (Keep It Simple Stupid)**.
 Don't attempt to implement a computer opponent.
 This typically requires AI which is beyond the scope of WDI.
 - Write **DRY (Don't Repeat Yourself)** code.
 Check for repeating code and refactor into functions that accept arguments.
-- Use **Use native Javascript or jQuery** for **DOM manipulation** - your choice.
+- **Use native Javascript or jQuery** for **DOM manipulation** - your choice.
 However be consistent - it's not wise to mix & match techniques.
 - **Deploy your game online** using GitHub Pages so that the rest of the world can play your game!

 ---